oils-for-unix/oils/doc/ref/chap-builtin-func.md

 ## Str()

-Calling with no arguments returns a new, empty string.
-Given a string, returns a copy of the original.
+Returns its argument if it's a string.

 ## List()

-Calling with no arguments returns a new, empty list.
 Given a list, returns a shallow copy of the original.

-Given a string, returns a list containing one element for each character in the source string.
+Given an interable value (e.g. a range or dictionary), returns a list containing one element for each item in the original colleciton.

+    $ = List({'a': 1, 'b': 2})
+    (List)   ['a', 'b']

-    $ = List('foo')
+    $ = List(1:5)
-    (List)   ['f', 'o', 'o']
+    (List)   [1, 2, 3, 4, 5]

 ## Dict()

-Calling with no arguments returns a new, empty dictionary.
 Given a dictionary, returns a shallow copy of the original.

-Can also be called with a list of key-value pairs to construct a new dictionary seeded with the given mapping.

-    var d = Dict([['n', 1], ['foo', 'bar']])

-    $ echo $[d['n']]
-    1

-    $ echo $[d['foo']]
-    bar

 ## Pattern